Leinadix/RGraph/README.md

 # Graph App

 An interactive graph/node editor inspired by Obsidian's graph view.
-This application allows you to create, connect, and manage nodes in a visual graph interface.
+This application allows you to create, connect, and manage nodes in a visual graph interface with smooth animations and transitions.

 ## Features

-- Create nodes with unique IDs and labels
+- Create nodes with unique IDs, labels, descriptions, and icons
 - Connect nodes using an intuitive two-step selection process
-- Select and delete nodes
+- Edit node properties with a dedicated editing panel
 - Interactive drag-and-drop interface
+- Smooth animations and transitions when opening/closing panels
 - Visual representation of the graph structure
+- Zoom controls for better graph navigation
+- Right-click functionality for creating nodes and connections
+- Elegant user interface with dark and light mode support

 ## Getting Started